OleguerCanal/classic-algorithms/_theory/pointers.md

-# Pointers
+---
+layout: post
+title: "Pointers"
+permalink: /theory/pointers
+index: true
+---
+{% include start-row.html %}

+## Basic pointers

-- Integer that holds a memory address.
+- A pointer is an integer that holds a memory address.

+{% include annotation.html %}
-**OBS**: type of pointer is irrelevant, its always an integer
+The type of pointer is irrelevant, its always an integer
+{% include end-row.html %}
+{% include start-row.html %}

 Example:

 ```cpp
   int var = 9;
   int* ptr = &var;  // ptr holds where in memory we are storing var